Eumir Marcial: Professional career

-Pilipinas VisMin Super Cup team Zamboanga Valientes has tapped Marcial.
-Marcial made his basketball debut at the Fiesta Pilar PH Championship.
+At the Thrilla in Manila II, the golden anniversary for the fight of the same name, at the Araneta Coliseum in Quezon City, Marcial fought Venezuelan boxer Eddy Colmenares for the vacant WBC International Middleweight Championship.
+Marcial won the ten-round bout via a majority decision claiming the vacant title.

+He had a ten-month hiatus from professional boxing starting from October 2025.
+He returned on September 19, 2026 knocking out Omar Ulises Huerta in the third round, keeping his undefeated streak.

 Personal life

+Eumir Marcial joined the Philippine Air Force in 2013, becoming a organic personnel of its Civil Military Operations Group.
+As of 2021, Marcial holds the rank of sergeant.

-Marcial is the youngest among five siblings.
-His father Eulalio is a boxing coach who trained him since the age of seven.
-His cousin Anthony Marcial is a professional boxer, who has also represented the Philippines at the 2006 Asian Games.
+Marcial's cousin Anthony is a professional boxer, who has also represented the Philippines at the 2006 Asian Games.
 His eldest brother Eliver died in October 2020.

 Marcial is married to Princess Jenniel Galarpe, a fellow boxer from Cagayan de Oro and of a family of boxers.
 They married after his stint in the 2021 Olympics.
 In January 2025, Princess sued Eumir for abuse, infidelity, and manipulative behavior, saying that she had caught him with a mistress in October 2024.
 Eumir denies the claim insisting that he was the abuse victim and has been estranged with his wife before the 2024 Summer Olympics and that the alleged mistress is merely a friend.